RabiaAbdurRehman/RabiaAbdurRehman/README.md

 I am looking for some interships to practice my newly learned skills

-I love adventure and always like to  explore and experiment.
+I love adventure and always like to  explore and experiment :world_map:.

 <!--
 **RabiaAbdurRehman/RabiaAbdurRehman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.